 Our Change and Cancellation Fees

-Supplier Change & Cancellation Fees
+Airline/Third Party Supplier Change & Cancellation Fees

-Cancelled bookings may also incur supplier fees, which can be up to 100% of the cost of the booking, regardless of whether travel has commenced.
-Supplier fees may also apply where a booking is changed and when tickets or documents are re-issued.
-Where we incur any liability for a supplier cancellation fee for any booking which you change or cancel, you agree to indemnify us for the amount of that fee.
+Airline or third party supplier fees may also apply where a booking is changed (including name changes) and when tickets or documents are re-issued.
+Where we incur any liability for a supplier cancellation fee for any booking which you change or cancel, you agree to indemnify us, for the amount of that fee.
 Where you seek a refund for a cancelled booking for which payment has been made to the supplier, we will not provide a refund to you until we receive the funds from that supplier.

-Payments By Credit Card
+Payments by Credit Card

 Credit card surcharges of 1.21% for Visa, 1.21% for MasterCard and 1.98% for American Express will apply when paying by credit card.

-Payments By International Wire Transfer
+Payments by International Wire Transfer

 Please note that payments by international wire transfer require up to 5 business days to process.
-If you are paying by this method you will need to make the payment at least 5 business days prior to the actual due date.
+If you are paying by this method, you will need to make the payment at least 5 business days prior to the actual due date.